 Video is a powerful way to tell your story.
 The combination of words and visuals is likely to engage your community, create an emotional connection and inspire them to act.
-FrahmComm provides a full range of video services, including direction, production, scriptwriting, videography, interviews and post-production editing.
+FrahmComm provides a full range of video services, including direction, production, scriptwriting, cinematography, interviews and post-production editing.

 Annette Frahm has produced award-winning films, including short documentaries and videos for marketing, branding and education.
 She uses her decades of communication experience to craft effective narratives.
 FrahmComm’s associates offer additional skills to help make your video project a reality.